nwinston/fetch/README.md

 ## POST /api/\<user\>/transaction

   This endpoint will create a new transaction.

+  It takes timestamp, payer, and points as body parameters.

   ```bash
     curl -L -X POST 'localhost:5000/api/user1/transaction' -H 'Content-Type: application/json' \